fibasile/fabmodules-core/README.md

     });

-### Example: Read in a PNG image and send it to the vinyl cutter
+### Example: Read in a PNG image, make a path and send it to the vinyl cutter

     // You want to read a png into a Bitmap.